Skip to main content

 Changing a contact’s primary phone may unlink past conversations from the profile.

-Delete a contact
+Delete or edit a contact

 To permanently remove a contact from your workspace: